flood-io/ruby-jmeter/README.md

 ## Roadmap

-This work is being sponsored by flood.io.
+This work is being sponsored by Flood IO.
 Get in touch with us if you'd like to be involved.

 ## Contributing